 Clinical Computed Tomography

-PH1035 is a semester module in language at Master’s level which is offered irregularly.
+PH1035 is a semester module in English language at Master’s level which is offered every semester.

 If not stated otherwise for export to a non-physics program the student workload is given in the following table.